 The first thing you will notice as you look at Jupiter are the colorful bands of clouds.
-Actually, these clouds are merely a “thin scum” at the top of the immense Jovian atmosphere, formed most likely of chemicals created by reactions deep within the planet and brought to the “surface” by convection, and by chemicals formed by reactions triggered by solar ultraviolet radiation striking the outermost layers of gas.
+These bands were once believed to merely be a “thin scum” at the top of the atmosphere.
+However, the Juno probe discovered that they extend down to nearly 3000 kilometers below the cloud tops, and actually contain nearly 1% of Jupiter's total mass.
+They are most likely composed of chemicals created by reactions deep within the planet and brought to the upper layers by convection, and by chemicals formed by reactions triggered by solar ultraviolet radiation striking the outermost layers of gas.

 Because of the lack of a solid surface to disrupt weather patterns like on Earth, storms on Jupiter can last for a very long time.
 Probably the most famous storm in the Solar System is the Great Red Spot on Jupiter, which has been raging in the southern hemisphere of that planet ever since Galileo first observed it hundreds of years ago.
 It is larger than the entire planet Earth.
 Other storms have appeared, but none has lasted as long.
 At times the Great Red Spot has faded, later to return to its distinctive color again, but it has never disappeared entirely.
 Interestingly, in recent years several “white spot” storms merged into a single larger storm, which then proceeded to turn red.
 It has been dubbed “Red Spot Junior”.
 Only time will tell if it will end up as long-lived as its more famous cousin.